calliope-project/ec_modules/docs/user_guide/modules.md

 ## Configuring a module

-Modules will generally have instrucitons on how to configure them in their documentation.
+Modules will generally have instructions on how to configure them in their documentation.
 Regardless, you can always find a default configuration in the following location:

 ```tree